 Although there aren’t a lot of hard and fast rules about skin care, when it comes to the order in which you use your products, there is a right way and a wrong way.
 A lot of this has to do with making sure you’re allowing the products to work at their optimum level.

-For instance, if you use moisturizer and then wash your face, you’re kind of missing the point of the moisturizer!
+6. Moisturize.
+Like cleansing, this is a super-important step in keeping your skin healthy and looking its best.
+Gently massage a hydrating moisturizer all over your face and neck.
 Not only will this deliver just the right amount of moisture to your skin, it will help reduce the appearance of fine lines.

 What is the Difference Between Clean/Natural/Organic vs Regular Skin Care?

-Organic – The term “Organic” is actually regulated by the USDA.
+Organic – The term “organic” is actually regulated by the USDA.
 For an ingredient to be labeled as organic, it has to be certified by the USDA.
 That basically means no genetically modified organisms, no pesticides, no fertilizers, no growth hormones, etc. were used when growing that ingredient.

 How Do I Minimize the Look of Wrinkles?

 The million dollar question!
 Thankfully, modern beauty products—along with some very sage advice—have finally risen to the challenge.
 Here are some thoughts about how to keep those wrinkles as indiscernible as possible: